Neha218-git/Bank-Loan-Application-Dashboard/README.md

 Loans that were charged off had the highest interest rate (14%).

 Fully paid loans had lower interest rates (~12%), suggesting a link between lower interest and repayment success.
+# Conclusion:
+The dashboard reveals that most loans are performing well, with high volumes of good loans and a consistent upward trend in applications.
+Employment history and loan purpose are strong indicators of loan performance.
+Interest rate settings may influence repayment behavior, as charged-off loans tend to have higher interest rates.